smitelli/scottsmitelli.com/src/content/top-level/demo/index.md

 ## Test Zone {#demo-test-zone}

 This is simply a place where I dump specimens of things I know the Goldmark renderer ought to be able to do, partially to test that everything works and partially to remind myself what the syntax looks like.
 And there's always the {{% link commonmark-spec /%}}.
-(That is a link to {{% link commonmark-spec %}}HREF{{% /link %}} if it wasn't clear---there shouldn't be a trailing slash on that URL!)
+(That is a link to {{% link commonmark-spec true /%}} if it wasn't clear---there shouldn't be a trailing slash on that URL!)

 This Markdown processor supports emoji shortcodes? :bulb:!